Pay raise tips to negotiate a higher salary increase. Asking for a pay raise can be rewarding, if done correctly.

 - If you are confident that you deserve a pay raise, be persistent.
 But be reasonable and professional.
 Do not push your boss into making a quick decision about your pay raise.

 - When you are successful in getting a pay raise, thank your boss.
-Thank you boss in person or via email.
+Thank your boss in person or via email.

 What to avoid when you negotiate a pay raise

 - Avoid writing a salary increase letter, unless you have to.
 A face to face discussion or a phone discussion are the best methods to discuss a pay raise.
 While some write a pay raise request letter, we recommend you ask for a meeting with your boss.

 - Sometimes, to justify why you deserve the pay raise, you may be asked to write a salary increase letter.
 Also see counter offer letter

 - Even if your boss is in a different location, it is better to wait until they come back.
-So you can discuss in a face to face meeting instead of writing a pay raise request letter.
+So you can discuss in a person. instead of writing a pay raise request letter.
 Even if you have to call your boss, it is better than writing a pay raise request letter.

 - If your performance is weak, delay asking for a pay rise.
 And don’t be persistent, until the factors improve.

 We’ll add online salary negotiation coaching and sample salary increase letter.
-In addition to accepting or rejecting a new job offer and salary packaging negotiation.
+In addition to accepting a new job offer and salary packaging negotiation.

 KMD-Solutions is based in Sydney, NSW, Australia